turingcompl33t/windows-internals/MemoryManagement/README.md

 The Sysinternals _vmmap.exe_ utility is a great tool for exploring the virtual address space of user mode processes.

+### Memory Management API

+The Windows user mode memory management API consists of the functions provided in the `memoryapi.h` header.

 ### References

 - _Windows Internals, 7th Edition Part 1_ Pages 301-482